A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Mathematical Models of the Scattering Problems

-To ensure the uniqueness of the scattering problem, the scattered field $u^s$ is required to satisfies a radiation condition.
-Different from the bounded obstacle scattering problem, here we need to require $u^s$ to satisfy so-called upward propagating radiation conditon in $U_{0}$, that is, for some $h>0$, and $\phi\in L^{\infty}(\Gamma_{h})$, there holds
+To guarantee the uniqueness of the considered scattering problems, the scattered wave $u^s$ is required to satisfy a radiation condition.
+In contrast to the bounded obstacle scattering problems, which utilize the Sommerfeld radiation condition, $u^s$ needs to satisfy the so-called upward propagating radiation condition in $U_{0}$ with respect to $k_{+}$, that is,